 The initial phase of lockdown radically altered the possibilities for best practice and profoundly re-shaped family experience.
 Social work practice and family court hearings largely moved online or via the phone.
 Financial hardship and other stresses increased for families, whilst many statutory and community support services for parents to be, or new parents, that may have mitigated risks or provided reassurance to social workers, were scaled back or temporarily closed.
 In many local authorities, family members found that face-to-face time with children who they were not able to live with, was replaced with digital family time.
 Regarding new-born babies, such adaptations were particularly consequential, video-calls or photographs can never replace the physical connection that is needed between parent and new born baby.
 For women in prison who were pregnant or sentenced during the initial phase of lockdown –multiple challenges stood in the way of any contact with their babies and young children.

 As lockdown is eased and socially distanced approaches to practice emerge, it is imperative that we share knowledge, capture experience and promote critical reflection among professionals, policy colleagues and family members alike

 We are a group of collaborating organisations with a shared concern about the unintended but potentially negative longer-term consequences of the current crisis on infants and their parents involved with social work services, as well as in the family and criminal justice systems.
 We are a group of organisations also close to practice innovation, which equally needs sharing.

 What will we do?

-Over the coming weeks we will publish through our respective organisation websites, a series of accessible outputs that speak to the concerns set out above.
+Over the coming weeks we will publish a series of accessible outputs that speak to the concerns set out above.
 We aim to capture lived experiences, caring strategies and solidarity initiatives of people during the COVID-19 pandemic both during lockdown and as we adjust to socially distanced practice.